Buckley Park

-Buckley Park is a multi-purpose stadium on the Callan Road (N76), near Kilkenny, Ireland.
-Kilkenny City (formerly EMFA) purchased 5.7 acre of land from a local farmer for £16,000.
-The ground was originally called Tennypark, also stylised as 'Tenney Park'.
-Previously the home stadium of Kilkenny City A.F.C., it has also previously been used by Castlewarren Celtic.
+Buckley Park is an association football ground on the Callan Road (N76), near Kilkenny, Ireland.
+The ground, originally owned by Kilkenny City AFC (formerly EMFA AFC), was initially called Tennypark, also stylised as 'Tenney Park'.
+Formerly the home stadium of Kilkenny City AFC, it has also previously been used by Castlewarren Celtic.
 Buckley Park has previously hosted a number of junior international soccer games, and six Republic of Ireland under-21 national football team games.

-The ground is named in honour of Marty Buckley, the first president of EMFA / City.
+The ground is named in honour of Marty Buckley, the first president of EMFA / Kilkenny City.
 He was a former player and administrator with Green Celtic F.C.
-He remained involved with EMFA / City until the 1980s, managing youth and junior teams within the club and acting as a trustee for the club until his death.
+He remained involved with EMFA / Kilkenny City until the 1980s, managing youth and junior teams within the club and acting as a trustee for the club until his death.